oSharpey/cyber-obsidian/year-2/IRSM/Lecture-3.md

 - Lauri Love - before the case there was no legislation to give up your password when arrested
 - Now it is a legal requirement

+### Cyber Dependant Crimes
+#### Cyber-Attack (Hacking)
+*Profit, protest, or challenge*
+- An intrusion into a computer system/network
+- Hacker:
+	- Bypasses system’s access controls
+	- Takes advantage of security weaknesses
+	- knowledgeable and skilled, member of the hacker subculture, own philosophy and code of ethics
+Black hat: break into computer systems or use them without authorization Grey hat: walk the line between legal and illegal actions White hat: employed to break security to expose vulnerability